nus-cs2103-AY2324S1/ip/docs/README.md

 ### Launch Modes and Usage

-For very advanced users, you can launch Todoify in both **GUI** and **TUI** modes.
+By default, opening Todoify will launch it in **GUI** mode and is recommended for most users.
+For advanced users, it is possible to run Todoify in **TUI** mode as well.
 While the former requires a [desktop environment (DE)](https://en.wikipedia.org/wiki/Desktop_environment), the latter can operate on headless systems with no DE - like a server or a [headless Raspberry Pi](https://learn.sparkfun.com/tutorials/headless-raspberry-pi-setup/all).

 #### Graphical User Interface (GUI)

+This is the default if you launch the app normally.

 **To launch in GUI mode**, either: